smford/eeh-esp32-rfid/README.md

 - If bootTime = Thursday, 01-Jan-1970 00:00:16 UTC, refresh it for the most current time

 ## Nice to have
+- Change from LiquidCrystal_I2C.h to LiquidCrystalIO.h
+- Rather than lcdi2cadderss being an int, convert to a string ("0x27" for example) to allow easier configuration
 - Cleanup the OTA webpage
 - Allow all settings to be updated via web admin
 - Allow flashing from default firmware, and then configuration via web admin